bPlugins/b-testimonials-block/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/block-directory/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/b-testimonials-block/)

 == Screenshots ==

-1. Block Directory
+1. Default
 2. Settings